Anobisoft/AnobiUIKit/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install --project-directory=Example` first.

 ## Installation with CocoaPods
 [CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like **AnobiUIKit** in your projects.
 You can install it with the following command: